of Cutting Knives

 How many knives do I need for my product?

 The number of cutting knives required depends on the throughput requirements.
-BAK Food Equipment offers models with a range of knife counts—from 224 up to 1,026—allowing you to select the right size for your operation.
+BAK Food Equipment offers models with a knife count of 833 or 1,026, allowing you to select the right size for your operation.

 How does head speed influence tenderness?